Updated May 2021

 Is Plex Pass Worth It?

-If you are just looking for a convenient way to stream your own content to a handful of devices, for example, two smartphones and a TV Box, then the one of $4.99 payment for each device is probably all you need.
+If you are just looking for a convenient way to stream your own content to a handful of devices, for example, two smartphones and a TV Box, then the one-off $5 payment for each device may be all you need.

 But, are you looking to stream your content across multiple devices?
-Stopping halfway through a movie on your TV box and then pick up exactly where you left off on your smartphone?
+Stopping halfway through a movie on your TV box and then want to pick up exactly where you left off on your smartphone?

 Do you want to be able to watch and record live TV?